amandaestevez/SOFTWARE-QA/01-TEST-CASES/011-ANATOMY-OF-TEST-CASES.md

 The image above shows the test case structure we will detail in the following paragraphs.

 ## Why Are Test Cases Important?
-They ensure the software works as intended, preventing frustrating crashes and glitches for users.
 By planning tests, ***we can identify issues early on, saving time and money compared to fixing bugs after release***.

-Well-defined test cases are the cornerstone of robust software testing within the Software Development Lifecycle (SDLC).
-A consistent test case structure streamlines the testing process, promotes clarity for all stakeholders, and enhances software quality.

 ## Methodology: